dikshabhati1/The-Sparks-Foundation-Tasks/README.md

 **Prediction using Unsupervised ML**<br>
 From the given 'Iris' dataset, predict the optimum number of clusters and represent it visually<br>
 Data Link: https://bit.ly/3kXTdox

+# Task 3
+**Prediction using Decision Tree Algorithm**<br>
+For the given 'Iris' dataset , create the Desicion Tree classifier and visualize it graphically.